 - Excitation force

 Resonance occurs when the excitation frequency matches the natural frequency of the oscillation.
-In a small damping, the amplitude decreases greatly.
-In everyday life and in technology, resonance plays a very important role.
+When the damping is small, the amplitude decreases greatly.
+In everyday life—and in technology—resonance plays a vital role.

-As most mechanical structures are subject to an oscillating force, they can be stimulated by external periodic forces, which in the case of a resonance would result in an increase of amplitude, followed by the destruction of the structure.
+Because most mechanical structures are subject to an oscillating force, they can be stimulated by external periodic forces.
+In the case of resonance, this would result in an increase of amplitude followed by the destruction of the structure.

-In order to prevent such a “resonance catastrophe”, one has to avoid any periodic forces or maintain large margins between the natural frequency and the excitation frequency, provide damping options, and allow a resonance frequency only for a short period of time which is less than the build-up time.
+To prevent such a ‘resonance catastrophe,’ one has to avoid any periodic forces or maintain large margins between the natural frequency and the excitation frequency, provide damping options, and allow a resonance frequency for only a short time—a time that is less than the buildup time.
 For rotary movements, the resonance frequency is referred to as a critical rotational speed.

 Superposition of Oscillations

 Each oscillating system can execute several oscillations simultaneously.
 The individual oscillations overlap and form a resultant oscillation.
-In conclusion: If the oscillating bodies excite to several oscillations, they then superpose themselves without interfering with each other.
+In conclusion, if the oscillating bodies execute several oscillations, they then superpose themselves without interfering with each other.

-When two oscillations with the same direction but not the same frequency are superposed, the result is a non-harmonic oscillation.
+When two oscillations in the same direction, but not the same frequency, are superposed, the result is a nonharmonic oscillation.

-An oscillation process in an extended medium is called an oscillating wave.
-An extended medium consists of a vast amount of oscillating particles, all of which are interconnected.
-If one of these particles receives an oscillation impulse, it then becomes the centre of a propagating wave movement.
+The oscillation process in an extended medium is called an oscillating wave.
+The extended medium consists of a vast amount of oscillating particles, all of which are interconnected.
+If one of these particles receives an oscillation impulse, it then becomes the center of a propagating wave movement.

-A wave is a spatially and temporary periodic process, where energy but no matter is transported.
+A wave is a spatial and temporary periodic process in which energy—but no matter—is transported.
 The direction of energy propagation is called the wave ray.
 Perpendicular to the wave ray runs the wavefront.
-A wavefront is the geometric location of all the particles that belong to the same phase.
+The wavefront is the geometric location of all the particles that belong to the same phase.

-The distance between two successive wavefronts is called the wave length.
-The distance between two neighboring particles of the same oscillation phase is the wave propagation.
-It is independent of location and time.
+The distance between two successive wavefronts is called the wavelength.
+The distance between two neighboring particles of the same oscillation phase is the wave propagation, which is independent of location and time.
 The wave propagation can be analyzed according to Huygens’ principle of wavelets.
 In this principle, every point of a medium covered by a wave motion can be regarded as the starting point of a new wave—a so-called wavelet.
 Each wavefront conforms to the envelope of wavelets.
 Huygens’ principle applies to all types of waves, even electromagnetic waves.

 - Longitudinal waves: The particles oscillate back and forth in the direction of propagation.
 If the particles oscillate in the direction of travel of the wave, an overpressure (compression) occurs.
 If they oscillate opposite to the direction of wave travel, a vacuum (rarefaction) occurs.
-Compressions and rarefactions alternate among each other.
+Compressions and rarefactions alternate.

 - Transverse waves: The particles oscillate perpendicular to the direction of travel of the wave.
-Transverse waves have troughs and crests which alternate.
+Transverse waves have alternating troughs and crests.

 - Surface waves are two-dimensional waves.
-Their propagation possibility is an expanding surface.
+They propagate in an expanding surface.

 - Sky waves are three-dimensional waves.
-Their travel possibility takes the form of an expanding sphere.
+They propagate in the form of an expanding sphere.

-The velocity of wave propagation is equal to the product of its frequency f, with which each particle of the wave oscillates, and its wavelength λ:
+The velocity of wave propagation c is equal to the product of the frequency f with which each particle of the wave oscillates and its wavelength λ:

 Elastic transverse wave in solids:

-If two waves superpose, and coincide in amplitude, frequency and wavelength, but run in opposite direction, a so-called standing wave occurs.
+If two waves superpose and coincide in amplitude, frequency, and wavelength but run in opposite directions, a so-called standing wave occurs.
 In a standing wave, the spatial image does not travel any further.
-Locations at which the amplitude is maximum (antinodes) and locations with amplitude minimum or equal to zero (nodes) remain in a constant position.
+Locations at which the amplitude is maximum (antinodes) and locations at which amplitude is minimum or equal to 0 (nodes) remain in a constant position.

 Standing waves can occur with the reflection on a thinner or a denser medium.
 A standing wave occurs most frequently when a plane wave superposes with itself after a reflection.

-When a wave strikes the boundary of its medium onto another medium, it is completely or partially reflected.
-This process is called reflection.
-The law for reflection is as follows:
+When a wave strikes the boundary of its medium onto another medium, it is entirely or partially reflected.
+This process is called ‘reflection.’
+The law of reflection is as follows:

 angle of incidence = angle of reflection

-A further change in the propagation velocity of the wave can be found at the edge of an obstacle, such as a slit.
+Further change in the propagation velocity of the wave can be found at the edge of an obstacle, such as a slit.
 The obstacle does not cast sharp shadows.
-The phenomenon of diffraction, as shown below.
+Huygens’ principle can explain the phenomenon of diffraction, as shown below.

 - Tone: The pure tone is graphically displayed as a sinusoidal wave.
-The pitch of the tone is specified by the frequency.
-The ratio between two tones is called the interval.
-In musical intervals, the lowest note is called the root – the fundamental tone.
-The higher note is the octave, the perfect fifth, the perfect fourth, etc. The musical interval of two tones which can be detected by the sense of hearing is defined by the quotient of their frequencies.
+The frequency specifies the pitch of the tone.
+The ratio between two tones is called the ‘interval.’
+In musical intervals, the lowest note is called the ‘root’—the fundamental tone.
+The higher notes are the octave, the perfect fifth, the perfect fourth, etc. The musical interval of two tones, which can be detected by the sense of hearing, is defined by the quotient of their frequencies.

-- Noise: a variety of many sounds with rapid changing frequencies and strength.
+- Noise: A variety of sounds with rapidly changing frequencies and strength.

-- Bang: a sudden loud noise for a very brief moment.
+- Bang: A sudden loud noise that lasts for a very brief time.

 In order for sound to reach our ears, it must be transmitted by a sound carrier.
-The propagation of sound requires solid, liquid, or gaseous bodies as a sound carrier.
+The propagation of sound requires a solid, liquid, or gaseous body as a sound carrier.
 Sound cannot be transmitted in a vacuum.
-A sound source generates progressive longitudinal waves in the sound carrier.
+The sound source generates progressive longitudinal waves in the sound carrier.
 The perception of sound occurs when these longitudinal waves reach our ears (sound receivers).

 Speed of Sound

-The speed of sound specifies how fast the sound propagates in a certain sound carrier.
+The speed of sound specifies how fast the sound propagates in a particular sound carrier.
 It is independent of frequency.
-In the air for example, the speed of sound is 340 metres per second, and in water, it is 1440 metres per second.
+In the air, for example, the speed of sound is 340 m/s and in water 1440 m/s.